Our Gang: The MGM era

 The Little Ranger was the first Our Gang short to be produced at MGM.
 Gordon Douglas was loaned from Hal Roach Studios to direct The Little Ranger and another early MGM short, Aladdin's Lantern, while MGM assigned George Sidney, a young director from its own shorts department, as the permanent series director.
 Our Gang would be used by MGM as a training ground for future feature directors: Sidney, Edward Cahn and Cy Endfield all worked on Our Gang before advancing to feature films.
-Director, Herbert Glazer remained a second-unit director outside of his work on the series.
+Herbert Glazer remained a second-unit director outside of his work on the series.

 Nearly all of the 52 MGM-produced Our Gang films were written by former Roach director Hal Law and former junior director Robert A. McGowan, nephew of former senior Our Gang director Robert F. McGowan, who was credited for these shorts as Robert McGowan (although he is also known as Anthony Mack), causing confusion for audiences and critics.

-The last few of the Roach comedies featured Switzer as the lead character, as McFarland had departed from the series just before its sale to MGM.
-Casting his replacement was delayed until after the move to MGM, when the studio rehired McFarland.
+The last few Roach comedies and the first few MGM comedies featured Carl "Alfalfa" Switzer as the lead character, as George "Spanky" McFarland had departed from the series when his contract expired in March 1938.
+Casting his replacement was delayed until after the move to MGM, which opted to rehire McFarland to continue with the series.

 In 1939, Mickey Gubitosi (later known by the stage name of Robert Blake) replaced Eugene "Porky" Lee, who had matured too quickly.
-Bond, Kaye, and Switzer all left the series in 1940, and Billy "Froggy" Laughlin (with his Popeye-style trick voice) and Janet Burston were added to the cast.
-By the end of 1941, Hood had departed from the series, and McFarland followed her within a year.
-Thomas remained in the cast as Buckwheat until the end of the series as the sole holdover from the Roach era.
+Tommy Bond, Darwood Kaye, and Carl Switzer all left the series in 1940, and Billy "Froggy" Laughlin (with his Popeye-style trick voice) and Janet Burston were added to the cast.
+By the end of 1941, Darla Hood had departed from the series, and George McFarland followed her within a year.
+Billie Thomas remained in the cast as Buckwheat until the end of the series as the sole holdover from the Roach era.